truongsonghiep/journey-to-the-west/chapter_001.md

 Beside himself with delight, the stone monkey quickly turned around to go back out and, closing his eyes and crouching again, leaped out of the water. *"A great stroke of luck,"* he exclaimed with two loud guffaws, *"a great stroke of luck!”
 The other monkeys surrounded him and asked, *"How is it inside?
 How deep is the water?"*
-The stone monkey replied, *"There isn't any water at all.
-There's a sheet iron bridge, and beyond it is a piece of Heaven-sent property."*
+The stone monkey replied, "There isn't any water at all.
+There's a sheet iron bridge, and beyond it is a piece of Heaven-sent property."

 “What do you mean that there's property in there?"* asked the monkeys.

-Laughing, the stone monkey said, *"This water splashes through a hole in the rock and fills the space under the bridge.
-Beside the bridge there is a stone mansion with trees and flowers.
+Laughing, the stone monkey said, "This water splashes through a hole in the rock and fills the space under the bridge.
+Beside the bridge, there is a stone mansion with trees and flowers.
 Inside are stone ovens and stoves, stone pots and pans, stone beds and benches.
-A stone tablet in the middle has the inscription, The Blessed Land of the Flower- Fruit Mountain,
+A stone tablet in the middle has the inscription,

+The Blessed Land of the Flower-Fruit Mountain,
 The Cave Heaven of the Water-Curtain Cave.
-13
-13

 This is truly the place for us to settle in.
 It is, moreover, very spacious inside and can hold thousands of the young and old.
 Let's all go live in there, and spare ourselves from being subject to the whims of Heaven.
-For we have in there A retreat from the wind,
+For we have in there:

+A retreat from the wind,
 A shelter from the rain.
 You fear no frost or snow;